Risk Parity: How to Invest for All Market Environments

 Chapter 4: Treasuries.
 Suitable for falling growth and falling inflation, with preference of long-term treasuries over short-term.
 This section also anticipates some of the frequent criticisms of RP portfolios that give “too much allocation to non-performing bonds,” and is worth a read to help understand the big picture.

 Chapter 5: Treasury Inflation-Protected Securities (TIPS).
 This type of bond, designed to thrive in inflationary eras, is certainly controversial in the small (but growing) sub-culture of DIY Risk Parity investors.
-Good to read, even if you agree with Vasquez and Risk Parity Radio that TIPS are pretty close to useless since they don’t do what they purport to do.
+Good to read, even if you agree with Vasquez and Risk Parity Radio that the benefits of TIPS are dubious.
 Shahidi argues that they work in environments of falling growth and rising inflation, or the exact opposite of treasuries.
-I can’t say I’m sold on this argument (which is why there are no TIPS in any of my sample portfolios), but anyway, he presents it here.
+I can’t say I’m fully sold on this argument (which is why there are no TIPS in any of my sample portfolios), but anyway, he presents it here.

 Chapter 6: Commodities.
 The fourth recommended asset class, and suited for times of rising growth and rising inflation.
 The interesting element here is the preference for the stocks of commodity producers, rather than through the more typical route of commodity ETFs based on futures.
 Also discusses gold in this chapter, for which he favors ETFs that hold actual bullion.